-If so, you’ll no doubt be frustrated about how hit-and-miss this tactic can be.
-Particularly in workforces that aren’t tied to a desk all day, you’re relying on a trickle-down approach - Brian from housekeeping sees the announcement that there is a company meeting scheduled for Friday, and spreads the word.
+If so, this hit-and-miss tactic will frustrate you.
+Particularly in workforces that aren’t tied to a desk all day, you’re relying on a trickle-down approach.
+Brian from housekeeping sees an announcement for a company meeting scheduled for Friday, and spreads the word.

-One of the most common uses of intranet is to serve as an internal communications software, so it’s even better if that intranet is mobile accessible with push notifications so that remote and non-desk workers are always in the loop.
+One of the most common uses of intranet is to serve as an internal communications software.
+So even better if that intranet is mobile accessible with push notifications.

 “But that’s what we have email for.”

-...and that may be fine, if your workforce is entirely office-based.
+…and that may be fine, if your workforce is office-based.

-There are lots of advantages to a Bring Your Own Device (BYOD) policy if you implement it correctly.
+There are lots of advantages to a Bring Your Own Device (BYOD) policy if you do it right.
 Part of this is having an easily-accessible database of company contacts so that employees can resolve queries quickly on the job.

 Look for an intranet with inbuilt instant messaging and chat to speed this up further and improve teamwork in the workplace.

-Quite a general one here, but very useful nonetheless.
+Quite a general one here, but useful nonetheless.

 Think of how useful social media sites are for small communities.
 Local Facebook groups, for example, help people fundraise for charity events, find lost property and raise any issues they’ve noticed around the area.